dsc-courses/practice.dsc40a.com/problems/sp24-final/sp24-final-q08.md

 # BEGIN PROB

-*(The first paragraph below has been copied from the previous question.)*

 Delta has released a line of trading cards.
 Each trading card has a picture of a plane and a color.
 There are 12 plane types, and for each plane type there are three possible colors (gold, silver, and platinum),